EclecticGriffin/website/content/draft/first-project_draft_91061979.md

 believe it to have been asking the wrong question and potentially harmful.

 The elevator pitch for the REU project ended up being quite simple.
-When clustering data a simple and straightforward choice is using the K-Means algorithm.
+When clustering data, a simple and straightforward choice is using the K-Means algorithm.
 Simply put in how many clusters you'd like to find and let the computer do the rest.
 K-Means works by selecting a number of centroids equal to the number of desired clusters, organizing the data by nearest centroid, and